 Managing natural beauty

 Areas of Outstanding Natural Beauty (AONBs), along with National Parks, make up our finest landscapes.
 Together they are a family of designated areas in England and Wales, which came into existence through the National Parks and Access to the Countryside Act 1949.
 AONBs are recognised as being equal to National Parks in landscape quality, although arrangements for their management and provision for outdoor recreation are different.
-There are currently 36 AONBs in England, five wholly in Wales with one straddling both countries, and a further eight (under separate legislation) in Northern Ireland.
+There are currently 46 AONBs in the UK.

 The Norfolk Coast Area of Outstanding Natural Beauty was designated in 1968 under the National Parks and Access to the Countryside Act (1949).